nicoldamelio/fear-of-forgetting/README.md

-# fear-of-forgetting
+# FoF
+## Fear of Forgetting
-Project for the Information Visualization 2025/2026 course
+Individual project for the Information Visualization 2025/2026 course